sanderdw/hassio-addons/dsmr_datalogger/README.md

 # Home Assistant Add-on: DSMR Datalogger

 The datalogger only option of DSMR (https://dsmr-reader.readthedocs.io).
+This will install a datalogger that will forward telegrams to another fully installed instance of DSMR-reader, using its API.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]